DancingPhoenix88/rendering-tutorials/README.txt

         Reflection should be changed when looking from different angles.
     Reflection probe:
         Reflection cube renders surrounded objets into 6 planes of a cube map.
-        It only renders static objects and baked result to use in real-time by default.
+        It only renders static objects and baked result to use in realtime by default.
-        You can configure it to render all objects in real-time, but that is expensive due to rendering scenes 6 times to its cubemap.
+        You can configure it to render all objects in realtime, but that is expensive due to rendering scenes 6 times to its cubemap.
         When the cube map of a reflection probe is rendered, it will be merged with skybox cube map (depend on camera position).
         So reflection probe works WITHOUT extra shader code.
         Note: An object could be marked 'Static' for just 'Reflection probe'.
 Then it might move somewhere else but its reflected image is baked in the reflection probe cube map already.